ascii-boxes/boxes/pages/config-syntax.md

 <PRE><b>keyword</b> &quot;<i>string_value</i>&quot;</PRE>

 In addition to the author entry, there may be any number of other entries of the above form, giving any kind of information.
-The [boxes config file](https://github.com/{{ site.github }}/blob/master/boxes-config){:target="_blank"}
-includes the entries `CREATED`, `REVISION`, and `REVDATE`, to indicate the creation timestamp, revision number, and timestamp of the latest revision, respectively.
-These other entries are not yet used by *boxes*, though, and will simply be ignored.
+These entries are not used by *boxes*, though, and will simply be ignored.

 -----